 - 1 (5-oz can) tuna in water, no salt added

 - 1 tablespoon Dijon mustard

 - ¼ cup chopped cilantro or parsley

-- Drain the tuna well, transfer to a medium bowl and flake with a fork.
+- Transfer the drained tuna to a medium bowl.

 - Add the remaining ingredients and mix well.